Hashir-TechWhiz/HMS-Backend/README.md

 **Access Notes**:

 - Guests can only view their own service requests
-- Housekeeping staff can view requests assigned to them
+- Housekeeping staff can view unassigned requests and requests assigned to them specifically
-- Admin and Receptionist can view all service requests
+- Receptionists can view all service requests (read-only)
+- Admins have full visibility and can update any request

 ---